babbadeckl/HackTheBox-Writeups/Included/README.md

 After several hours of research, I again had to take a look at the writeup, as I could not find any vulnerability on the system.
 And indeed!
 There is no vulnerability.
 The writeup simply says "The password Sheffield19 found in the previous can be used to switch to mike"...
 Like seriously, come on...
 Again one of those "we found the password in any of the previous machines for a completely unrelated user.
 It's obvious that you should use this password here as well". **FACEPALM** But w/e....

-Now that we are user `mike`, we can look for way to escalate our privileges.
+Now that we are user `mike`, we can look for a way to escalate our privileges.
 But first let's retrieve the user flag: `a56ef91d70cfbf2cdb8f454c006935a1`

 Running the command `id`, we see that mike is in the group `lxc`.
 Following [this article](https://book.hacktricks.xyz/linux-unix/privilege-escalation/interesting-groups-linux-pe/lxd-privilege-escalation), on how to obtain root privileges by abusing the `security.privileged=true` feature of lxc, we get root accces.